 On one side you will see the imposing Amsterdam Royal Palace on Dam Square (Paleis op de Dam), only rarely used by the present King and built as the Town Hall, back in the day when Holland was part of a republic.

 On the other side of Amsterdam Dam square stands the National Monument, a concrete conical pillar of 22 metres (72 ft) in height.
 The monument is there to remember the Dutch casualties of the Second World War.
 Deep under the ground are the remains of the old dam, put in the Amstel river that flowed here.
 This dam gave Amsterdam its name.

 5. Eye Film Museum

 The Eye Film Museum sits across the IJ waters, easy to spot from the area behind Central Station.
 The building is quite a spectacular view.
-It was openend in 2012 by former Queen Beatrix.
+It was opened in 2012 by former Queen Beatrix.
 It was created by Delugan Meissl architects.

 Housed in it is the EYE Film Institute Netherlands, which preserves Dutch (and foreign) films.
 The museum collection includes 37,000 film titles, 60,000 posters, 700,000 photographs and 20,000 books.
 It’s also a cinema, focussing on screening classic films and new arthouse films.
 It also has a restaurant and bar with beautiful views overlooking the water.
 It can easily be reached by free ferry.

-Read more about art film house in Amsterdam.
+Read more about Art film houses in Amsterdam.

 6. Amsterdam points of interest: the Canal Ring